jamieblomerus/WP-Mobile-BankID-Integration/readme.txt

 * I ensured the plugin is stable for production use.

 == Upgrade Notice ==

+= 1.4.1 =
+This update improves developer customizability and fixes some bugs.

 = 1.4 =
 A major update that changes the login screen and fixes some bugs.